Search News & Insights

-PRACTICE AREA GROUP: Structured Finance and Derivatives, Banking, Regulatory and Investigations, Corporate Offences, Fraud and White Collar Crime
+PRACTICE AREA GROUP: Structured Finance and Securitisation, Regulatory and Investigations, Corporate Offences, Fraud and White Collar Crime, Finance and Capital Markets

 The main themes to be considered by those in the financial services industry in 2018 will include increased regulation, protection of data, the push for transparency from Europe along with the ongoing uncertainty of Brexit.
 We have flagged some key dates to watch out for in the upcoming year.

 January - Register of Beneficial Ownership - A national central register of beneficial ownership (to be run by the Registrar of Companies at the Companies Registration Office) is scheduled to be launched in Q1 of 2018.
 All corporates and industrial and provident societies will need to file detailed information about their beneficial owners online to be stored on the central register and it is expected that there will be a certain time period within which such filing obligations must be met.
 In the aftermath of the global financial crisis, Europe looked to increase transparency on individual ownership of corporates and this issue became a core feature of the 4th AMLD.
 Later in 2018 will see the finalisation of the 5th AMLD which will take the transparency objective to another level by ultimately making all national central registers of beneficial ownership throughout the EU publicly accessible and searchable in certain circumstances.